nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 )
 WHERE amount_idr > 2.5 * avg_amount_card_last_30d;
 ```
-To show the result:
+To view the flagged transactions, you can run the following query:
 ```
 SELECT * FROM average_fraud_detection;
 ```
-3. Distance
+3. While the second method can highlight anomalies that might indicate fraudulent transactions, there is another method that can help detect possible fraud: analyzing the transaction location.
+If a customer uses their card for payments in multiple distant locations within a short period of time, this could indicate a potentially fraudulent transaction.

+In this example, we will mark a transaction as possible fraud if, within a 5-minute window, the transaction occurs more than 1000 km away from that card’s first transaction location in the same window:
 ```
---Mark the transaction as fraud if within a 5‑minute window, a transaction happened more than 500 km away from that card’s first transaction location.
+--Mark the transaction as fraud if within a 5‑minute window, a transaction happened more than 1000 km away from that card’s first transaction location.
 CREATE TABLE distance_fraud_detection AS
 WITH base_windowed AS (
   SELECT